jiangz222/consistent/README.md

 -----
 - Support custom hash function in Config to New instance
 - Support default number of replicas in Config to New instance
-- Support number of replicas for every single member
+- Support number of replicas for every single member(both in Add and Remove)
 - Add function: SetWithReplicas(),MemberReplicas()